-he Extended Essay has been identified as one of the unique selling points of the IBDP by major universities, often featuring in questions during the interview process.
+The Extended Essay has been identified as one of the unique selling points of the IBDP by major universities, often featuring in questions during the interview process.
 Therefore, careful selection of the subject, topic and research question is advised.
 Throughout Year 12, students will receive guidance about academic honesty, referencing, research skills and how to avoid plagiarism as well as assistance in shaping their essay into an academically sound body of work.

 During the first term, Year 12 students will be introduced to the general requirements of the Extended Essay.
 They will also be given information about the specific subject requirements and encouraged to select the subject and topic that they would like to investigate further.
 Towards the end of the first term, students will submit brief topic and potential research proposals to two different subjects which will outline their topic of study and their initial research ideas.
+These proposals must show that the student has consulted reliable and valid sources.
 Based upon these proposals, students will each be assigned a supervisor to support them in their Extended Essay.